-Two requirements must be met in order to receive full exemption from value added tax:
+Two requirements must be met to receive full exemption from value added tax:

 Definition of a work of art

-You can find the definition of a work of art with a view to value added tax in Section 1-3-2 of the Regulation to the Value Added Tax in Norway
+You can find the definition of a work of art with a view to value added tax at The Norwegian Tax Administration

 Works of art by living artists